 - Infections or Illness: Bacterial or fungal infections can trigger the deterioration of joint cartilage.

-Signs of an Arthritic Dog
+Signs of a Dog with Joint Issues

 - Rising slowly and having trouble getting up